Winter 2019 Beekeeping Classes

-ROLLA, Mo. – Registration is now open for three Rolla Bee Club basic beekeeping classes.
-The non-profit, educational organization will have two basic beekeeping classes January 26, 2019 and February 23, 2019 at Brownwood Estates Clubhouse from 9 a.m. to 4 p.m.
+ROLLA, Mo. – Rolla Bee Club will hold three basic beekeeping classes winter 2019.
+The non-profit, educational organization will have two basic beekeeping classes January 26, 2019 or February 23, 2019 at Brownwood Estates Clubhouse from 9 a.m. to 4 p.m.
 The third class is for second year beekeepers and will be held March 23, 2019 from 9 a.m. to 4 p.m. also at Brownwood Estates Clubhouse.

-The basic beekeeping classes will include basic bee behavior and biology; beekeeping equipment needs and costs; how to properly use beekeeping equipment, how to set up bee hives and how to get bee colonies through their first winter.
+The basic beekeeping classes will include basic bee behavior and biology; beekeeping equipment needs and costs; how to properly use beekeeping equipment, how to set up bee hives, pests and diseases, and how to get bee colonies through their first winter.

 The second year class will focus on basic beekeeping skills to be a successful beekeeper.

 All instructor "coaches" are active beekeepers.